allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 * __ApprovalFY__: In the original data set, there are 18 observations with ApprovalFY='1976A'.
 I am not able to find what the 'A' indicates.
 I choose to convert these values to 1976, thereby collapsing these 18 data points to be with ApprovalFY='1976'.

 * __Franchise__: The original data set has mixed entry for this variable.
-Entries '0000' and '0001' indicate there is no franchise, and franchise codes are entered wherever franchises are involved.
+Entries '0000' and '0001' indicate there is no franchise.
+Franchise codes are entered wherever franchises are involved.
 I choose to convert this variable to a Boolean type with 0 indicating no franchise and 1 otherwise.

 * __NewExist__ (1=Existing Business, 2=New Business): I choose to convert this variable to a Boolean type variable __NewBiz__ with 0 indicating existing business and 1 new business.